-For those of you aren’t quite familiar with the term: In a nutshell, DevOps is a bridge between software development and information technology practices with an overarching goal of streamlining a company’s workflow and shortening the system development life cycle, while offering a scalable infrastructure within which the teams are able to deliver new features, perform fixes, and make updates as frequently and as seamlessly as possible.
+For those of you aren’t quite familiar with the term: In a nutshell, DevOps service is a bridge between software development and information technology practices with an overarching goal of streamlining a company’s workflow and shortening the system development life cycle, while offering a scalable infrastructure within which the teams are able to deliver new features, perform fixes, and make updates as frequently and as seamlessly as possible.

 Most typically, the DevOps team consists of cross-functional members from both ends – software development and operational stage – who are working together in order to improve functionality, efficiency and innovation levels, and ultimately reduce TTM (Time to Market).

 - Configuration Management

 - CI/CD (Continuous Integration and Continuous Deployment)

 In an ideal environment, the benefits of adopting the DevOps mentality and deploying this approach are manifold.